linux-system-roles/tox-lsr/README.md

 * `--erase-old-snapshot` - If `true`, erase the current snapshot.
 The default is `false`.
 Use this with `--use-snapshot` to ensure a brand new snapshot is created.
 The corresponding environment variable is `LSR_QEMU_ERASE_OLD_SNAPSHOT`.
+* `--post-snap-sleep-time` - Amount in seconds to sleep after creating the snapshot.
+There is some sort of race condition that is highly platform dependent - if you try to use the snapshot too soon after creation, you will get hangs, kernel crashes, etc. in the new guest.
+The only remedy so far is to figure out how long to sleep after creating the snapshot.
+The default value is `1` second.
+The corresponding environment variable is `LSR_QEMU_POST_SNAP_SLEEP_TIME`.

 Each additional command line argument is passed through to ansible-playbook, so it must either be an argument or a playbook.
 If you want to pass both arguments